Noor-Ahmed-12/Gym-exercises-web-app-with-react-js/README.md

-### After fresh installtion fresh react app with <b>create-react-app</b>.
+### Install fresh react app with <span>create-react-app</span> to install the default packages of react.
 Now edit package.json file and replace DEPENDENCIES with the below code to run the error free app
 ### code:
 <pre>
 "dependencies": {